EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

+---
-# Use and Interpretation of the ESG for the European Register of Quality Assurance Agencies
+title: Use and Interpretation of the ESG for the European Register of Quality Assurance Agencies
+subject: EQAR Policy
+keywords: EQAR ESG Policy Use Interpretation Register Agency Review
+eqar-ref: RC/12.1
+eqar-version: 3.0
+eqar-body: Register Committee
+eqar-date: August 2020
+---

 # 1. Introduction

 The Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG, 2015) provide the European framework against which the quality assurance agencies (QAAs) and their activities are assessed.

-The European Quality Assurance Register for Higher Education (EQAR) manages the register of quality assurance agencies that have demonstrated their substantial compliance with the ESG[1].

-The Register Committee[2] is EQAR's independent decision-making body that decides on inclusion of quality assurance agencies on the Register.
+The European Quality Assurance Register for Higher Education (EQAR) manages the register of quality assurance agencies that have demonstrated their substantial compliance with the ESG[^esg].
+The Register Committee[^rc] is EQAR's independent decision-making body that decides on inclusion of quality assurance agencies on the Register.

 EQAR manages and publishes the Database of External Quality Assurance Results (DEQAR).
 Registered agencies may participate in DEQAR and feed their quality assurance reports and decisions into the database.